 Local Rule 7032.
-USE OF DEPOSITIONS IN ADVERSARY PROCEEDINGS
+USE OF DEPOSITIONS IN ADVERSARY PROCEEDINGS AND CONTESTED MATTERS

 (b) Designation.
 Any party intending to offer deposition testimony or other transcribed statements made under oath (such as at a 341 meeting of creditors or at a 2004 examination) must prepare a statement clearly identifying the name of the deponent or person otherwise examined, the date of the deposition or other type of examination taken under oath, and the specific portions of the deposition or transcribed statement, by page and line numbers, that will be offered as evidence.
 The party must also include as an exhibit a copy of the entire transcribed record.